 This guide will help you catch up to the present state of retail and prepare for the future.
 We’ll discuss the four primary domains driving changes in the industry, what the new world of retail actually looks like, the number one reason that retailers fail to adapt, and what your business can do to thrive in 2020 and beyond.

-The 4 key drivers revolutionising the retail industry
+The 4 key drivers revolutionizing the retail industry

 1. Unified data

-Consumers today expect to have relevant, personalised, and seamless interactions with their favourite retail brands.
+Consumers today expect to have relevant, personalized, and seamless interactions with their favorite retail brands.

 After they speak with customer support over the phone, they hope their future brand interactions will reflect that conversation.

 But in the old world of retail, this kind of information was kept in siloed, inaccessible, or otherwise unusable databases.
 Ecommerce data didn’t speak directly to brick-and-mortar data, and brick-and-mortar data didn’t always speak to wholesale data.
 Often, data was stored in many different forms, and business applications couldn’t be integrated.

 At this point, most retailers have realized that fragmented customer data spurs fragmented customer experiences.
 With revenue on the line, retailers have made the push to pull together all of their company’s data to form a single, centralized view of their customers.
 Customer data platforms (CDPs) have helped retailers bridge their data silos and achieve highly granular and powerful visibility into their customers.

 Maybe you’ve already taken steps to unify your data with a CDP or similar data integration tool.
 Great—but you can’t stop there.